Open Data Hub logo

 Importing a custom workbench image

 You can import custom workbench images that cater to your Open Data Hub project’s specific requirements.
-From the Notebook images page, you can enable or disable a previously imported workbench image and create an accelerator profile as a recommended accelerator for existing notebook images.
+From the Workbench images page, you can enable or disable a previously imported workbench image and create an accelerator profile or a hardware profile as a recommended accelerator for existing workbench images.

 You must import it so that your Open Data Hub users (data scientists) can access it when they create a project workbench.